floydspace/effect-presentations/scripts/02-effect-its-just-typescript.md

 a language built around a flawed async primitive, promise?

 ---
-## You can do a lot with TypeScript
+You can do quite a lot with TypeScript

 notes: